Expertium/expertium.github.io/RedditBot.md

 Final result:

-`['hey', 'everyone', ',', 'i', 'have', 'a', 'problem', 'with', 'fsrs', '.', 'i', 'ca', 'not', 'optimize', 'my', 'parameter', '.', '.', 'screenshot', ':']`
+`['hey', 'everyone', ',', 'i', 'have', 'a', 'problem', 'with', 'fsrs', '.', 'i', 'can', 'not', 'optimize', 'my', 'parameter', '.', '.', 'screenshot', ':']`

 Here the only change is that "parameters" turned into "parameter".
 However, in practice this can help a lot, especially if I add extra rules manually because the function above doesn't always work the way I want it to work for whatever reason.
+This is lossy - we lose some of the nuances.
+However, I don't have a ton of data.
+If I had 100,000 posts - sure, I could afford to treat each word individually.
+But with only around 1k posts the neural net won't have enough data to learn all the nuances.

 After adding ten gorillion extra rules I finally managed to make everything work (mostly) the way I want.
 Of course, as I gatehr more data, I will add more rules.